pih1991/log-reg/README.md

 # log-reg
-A Python script for performing a binary logistic regression
+A Python script for performing binary logistic regression